 RELATED: 10 Best Used Car Websites

 You gain quick access to live auctions on the site and can see what’s coming up.
-There are also classifieds and want ads, so you can connect with other enthusiasts to find what you need.
+There are also classifieds and wanted ads, so you can connect with other enthusiasts to find what you need.
 There’s an option to join with a membership, but it’s not necessary.

 However, if you choose to be a Barnfinds member, you will pay another $10 a month to receive a long list of benefits.
 You also get more access to the Fast Finds.
 Plus, you get browsing without all of the banner ads and early access to the listings that are placed on the site.
 If you choose a yearly or lifetime membership, you can also get a discount on the price.

 This online platform might be the most well-known, but not because it offers a variety of classic cars.
 In fact, this platform allows the sales of anything and everything you can imagine.
 However, if you are willing to do a little hunting, you can find the classic cars you are looking for, along with the parts you need.

 There are some downsides that you must consider before you start searching.
 First, if you want to navigate and see what’s available in other regions, you have to manually change the search to look at those areas.
 Because of this step, your search could take a lot longer than you expected.
 However, if you are dead set on the car being a local option, you will be able to see what’s available with ease.

 Keep in mind that not all of the sellers on Craigslist are reputable.
 In fact, there’s no vetting system to keep you protected.
 You must use your own discernment and carefully check over the car before you transfer any money to the seller.
 If something doesn’t seem right, walk away from the deal to protect yourself.